Last updated: 26/09/19

 What you should consider before sharing any personal data with us

 Please do not share any personal data that could be considered sensitive, whether in your personal statement, your CV, or job application cover letter.
 This includes data such as health, date of birth, passport number, bank details and photographs.
 Whilst we endeavour to ensure the security of all data we hold, it is your responsibility to provide only data which is appropriate to your job search.
+If you upload data which is considered sensitive, you accept that you do so at your own risk, and that by uploading it you consent to us processing it until you have deleted it.

 Your right to access data we hold about you (Subject Access Request (SAR) / Right to be forgotten)